 AI excels at removing extraneous load.
 When students struggle to organise research notes, AI can suggest categories and structures, freeing working memory for actual analysis.
 When vocabulary barriers prevent comprehension, AI can simplify text while maintaining core concepts, allowing students to engage with ideas they might otherwise miss.

 But AI can eliminate germane load that builds expertise.
 When students ask AI to solve mathematics problems, they avoid the productive struggle that develops problem-solving schemas.
-When AI writes essay topic sentences, students miss the opportunity to practice organising arguments.
+When AI writes essay topic sentences, students miss the opportunity to practise organising arguments.
 The challenge is distinguishing between obstacles to learning and the learning itself.

 Use AI strategically to support, not replace, thinking.
 For a research project, AI might help generate search terms or suggest organisational frameworks.
 Students still conduct research, evaluate sources, and develop arguments.
 The AI reduces the cognitive load of starting, not the intellectual work of completing.